yuisofull/python-socket-proxy-server/readme.md

 - The proxy server supports `GET`, `HEAD`, `POST`, and additional features such as `SUBMIT` and `UPLOAD`.
 Unsupported methods will receive a "403 Forbidden" response.
 - The proxy server will close the connection after each request-response cycle.

-Please feel free to customize and use this web proxy server to meet your specific requirements.
-If you have any questions or need further assistance, don't hesitate to reach out.
-Happy proxying!